Skip to content

 To keep your scissors cutting smoothly and effortlessly, you’ll want to oil them regularly.
 Once a month (or more if you use them frequently), open the scissors to a 90-degree angle and apply a single drop of scissor oil right at the pivot point where the blades meet.
 Open and close the blades a few times to work the oil in, then wipe away any excess with a soft cloth.
 This lubricates the blades and flushes out tiny bits of hair and debris.
 While you’re at it, check the tension.
 The blades should close smoothly with a bit of pressure, not feel loose or require force.
 Most professional tool kits include a key to make small adjustments as needed.

-Store Your Scissors the Right Way
+How to Store Your Scissors Correctly

 Where you keep your scissors matters more than you think.
 Tossing them into a drawer with combs, clips, and other tools is a recipe for nicks, scratches, and misaligned blades.
 Accidental damage is one of the most common reasons a good pair of scissors starts to fail.
 To protect them, always store your scissors in the protective case or leather pouch they came in.
 If they didn’t come with one, a separate padded holster is a great investment.
 The key is to keep the blades closed and shielded from bumps and drops when you’re not using them.
 This simple habit keeps them safe, sharp, and ready for your next cut.